joshuaborn/born-inquisitive/README.md

 # Reproductive Responsibility

-This repository contains scripts and documents for statistical analysis of what I've termed "reproductive responsibility," which includes topics pertaining to the phenomena of unintended pregnancy and induced abortion.
-This includes analysis of contraceptive use, unintended pregnancy, contraceptive failure, alloparenting and parenting, and sexual behavior.
+This repository contains scripts and documents for statistical analysis of what I've termed "reproductive responsibility," which focuses on the study of contraception and occasionally touches on related topics.

 ## Data Sources